-- Adhere to program's supervisory requirements in the Clinical education sites. - Adhere to direct and indirect supervision policies. - Repeat a radiograph under direct supervision ONLY and document it in Trajecsys. - Does NOT hold any patients or image receptors. - Practice radiation safety and protection. - If the clinical site's preceptor or manager ask a student be moved, the student will be written up.
-The second offense could result in the student being dismissed from the program.
+- Adhere to program's supervisory requirements in the Clinical education sites. - Adhere to direct and indirect supervision policies. - Repeat a radiograph under direct supervision ONLY and document it in Trajecsys. - Does NOT hold any patients or image receptors. - Practice radiation safety and protection. - If the clinical site's preceptor or manager asks a student be moved, the student will receive a written warning.
+The second offense could result in the student being dismissed from the program. - Perform AIDET with every patient.
+First report of failure to perform AIDET will result in a verbal warning.
+Second report will result in a written warning.